elmoallistair/Codewars-SQL/src/SQL Basics - Simple EXIST/readme.md

-# SQL Basics - Simple EXIST
+# SQL Basics: Simple EXIST

 For this challenge you need to create a SELECT statement, this SELECT statement will use an EXISTS to check whether a department has had a sale with a price over 98.00 dollars.